 After Horatio died in 1888, Anna and the colony moved to a larger location that is now the American Colony Hotel, on Nablus Road.
 In 1904, Bertha Spafford married Frederick Vester, a German member of the colony.The house that is now the Jerusalem Prayer Center was the home where they lived for 25 years, raising their six children.
 Anna and the Bertha, continued to lead the American Colony’s philanthropic efforts through harsh, troubled times in Jerusalem.
 The hardships of war caused great suffering in Jerusalem and the American Colony fed more than 2000 people a day in a soup kitchen, and treated enemy soldiers side-by-side in their hospital facilities.

 In 1930, Lewis Larsson took possession of the house, declaring that he believed the house would someday be a house of prayer.
 It has been a house of prayer three times since that declaration.
 Since Mr. Larsson was the Counsel General for Sweden to Jerusalem, his home became the Swedish Consulate.
 During the war for Israel’s independence, the house on Nablus Road was on the front line between opposing forces.

 In 1969, the Larsson family sold the house on Nablus Road to the Baptist Convention in Israel where it became a student center between the two campuses of the Hebrew University.
 The property is unique in that it is located on the line between east and west Jerusalem.
 At this time, it was known as “The Jerusalem House”.

 The Jerusalem House was a center of activity for Arab and Jewish students from the Mount Scopus campus of the Hebrew University and for students from St. George’s School across the street.
 Students from Hebrew University continue to visit the building today, spending time in prayer.
 In the mid 1970’s the building was a House of Prayer for Arab / Jewish Reconciliation.
-In the 1980’s the New Testament Research Library was instituted on the second floor and Youth With a Mission (YWAM) began using parts of the house for their Middle East training center.
+In the 1980’s the New Testament Research Library was instituted on the second floor and another organization used the first floor as a training center.